Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 - Do I feel fundamentally safe in this relationship?

-- Am I carrying attachment wounds that need healing?
+- Am I carrying old hurts that still need tending?

-- Is this relationship actually secure enough for my nervous system to rest?
+- Is this relationship actually steady enough for me to rest in?

 A Final Word: The 3 AM Wisdom